softloud/nmareporting/README.md

 ## computational waystation

 A great deal of thought goes into packages for general release on, say, CRAN.
 There are some problems that are best not hidden within functions, but shown as toolchain walkthroughs, and some problems are so widely encountered that functions will be of great use to the research community.
 It is hard for any one person to know what is required.

 Providing a computational waystation for collaborative open science on the problem enables researchers to share solutions, and identify the boundaries of what should be functionalised.
-This research compendium
+This research compendium intends to comprise:
-comprises:

   - a website with toolchain walkthroughs and vignettes
   - a package with extension functions for network meta-analysis packages, `multinma` and `nmathresh`, others, as required
   - a one-stop shop for Cochrane researchers reporting network meta-analyses
+  - slide template
   - an open source repository with problems outlined in issue forums for discussion and project management